elisemercury/Duplicate-Image-Finder/docs/app.rst

 Some limitations of difPy Web include:

-* A maximum of **100 images** can be uploaded and compared an once.
+* A maximum of **100 images** can be uploaded and compared at once.
 * Please ensure all uploaded files have a **unique filename**.
 If two files are uploaded that have the same filename, difPy web will overwrite them when uploaded.
 This applies even if the files are located in different folders in the source.

 ------------

-❤️ difPy is an open source project with the aim of facilitating offline image deduplication - for everyone.
+❤️ difPy is an open source project with the aim of facilitating image deduplication - for everyone.
 Consider donating to support the project 🫶

 .. image:: https://img.shields.io/badge/Support-difPy-yellow?style=flat&logo=paypal&labelColor=white&logoWidth=20.svg/"
    :target: https://paypal.me/eliselandman